The Surprising Effectiveness of Test-Time Training for Few-Shot Learning: Introduction

 \section{Introduction}

-Large-scale neural language models (LMs) excel at performing tasks that occur in their training data, and often elementary variations or compositions of those tasks \citep{brown2020languagemodelsfewshotlearners, todd2024function}.
-Given natural language task specifications or a small number of examples, LMs often successfully infer the desired task and produce an appropriate output.
-But can LMs also solve new problems, involving non-trivial reasoning, planning, or string manipulation of a kind very different from their pre-training data?
-This question is central to understanding the novel skill acquisition capabilities of current AI systems, which has been proposed as a key measure of intelligence \citep{chollet2019measure}.
+Large-scale neural language models (LMs) have demonstrated remarkable success on few-shot learning of tasks related to those seen during pre-training, as well as elementary variations or compositions of those tasks \citep{brown2020languagemodelsfewshotlearners, todd2024function}.
+When given natural language specifications or a small number of examples, LMs can often infer the desired task and generate appropriate outputs.
+However, an open question is whether these models can \emph{truly} acquire new skills for which they have not been trained---particularly, tasks involving non-trivial reasoning, planning, and abstraction in domains that differ significantly from their pre-training distributions.
+This question is fundamental to understanding how, and whether, LMs can exhibit the sort of flexible, novel-skill acquisition that has been proposed as a measure of intelligence \citep{chollet2019measure}.

-For complex and novel tasks, it is often difficult to obtain a correct answer simply by sampling from an LM \citep{wu2023reasoning}.
-However, a significant finding in recent years has been that LM performance can be substantially improved by augmenting LM decoding with additional \emph{test-time computation}.
-Methods in this category include chain-of-thought prompting \citep{wei2022chain}, sampling with majority voting (self-consistency; \citealp{wang2022self}), code execution~\citep{brown2024large, snell2024scaling, damani2024learning}, and search~\citep{yao2024tree}.
+Solving \emph{complex and novel} tasks remains extremely challenging for LMs, and simple sampling approaches often yield poor performance on such problems \citep{wu2023reasoning,mccoy2023embers}.
+However, recent progress has shown that LMs can be substantially improved by adding extra \emph{test-time computation}.
+Several methods fall into this category, such as chain-of-thought prompting \citep{wei2022chain}, sampling with majority voting \citep[self-consistency;][]{wang2022self}, code execution~\citep{brown2024large, snell2024scaling, damani2024learning}, and search~\citep{yao2024tree}.

-One scaling strategy that has gained recent attention is \textbf{test-time training (TTT)}, in which models are updated through explicit gradient steps based on test-time inputs \citep{krause2018dynamic, krause2019dynamic}.
-This method differs from standard fine-tuning as it operates in an \emph{extremely low-data regime}---typically via an unsupervised objective on a single input, or a supervised objective applied to one or two in-context labeled examples.
-Modern versions of this approach was proposed for vision models by \citet{sun2020test}, and also applied to sequence models by \citet{gandelsman2022test}.
-The design space for TTT approaches is large, and there is currently a limited understanding of which design choices are most effective for LMs (and specifically for novel-task learning).
-In this paper, we systematically study the impact of various TTT design choices, as well as its interaction with pre-training and sampling schemes.

-We evaluate these methods in the \textbf{Abstraction and Reasoning Corpus} (ARC) \citep{chollet2019measure}, a collection of extremely challenging few-shot visual reasoning problems.
-ARC is an ideal benchmark for testing the limits of LM generalization as it presents novel tasks, in a novel format, requiring nontrivial search and inference capabilities.
-Current language models perform poorly on ARC.
-Most successful approaches have relied on program synthesis techniques \citep{codeit, ainooson2023neurodiversityinspired, huang2023anpl}, though recently \citet{mindsai} reported promising results using TTT on the benchmark.